Ramin-RX7/Shifty/docs/Principals/Functions.md

 Even though restricting variable access to functions makes them purer, there is a way to access objects within the function scope.
 This can happen when passing a reference as an argument to the function (This is explained in [Parameters](#parameters) section).

+Function overloading will not be supported since functions must be able to only perform one task that can be done on any type of parameters they accept.
+In `f(x)` if `x` can be of both `MyClass` and `OtherClass`, main body of the function should not differ for each of these types.
+Instead the data that is needed from their instances must be mined on the first lines of the function via if-elif-else clause and the rest of the function must be the same.
+If function body differs for different types of parameters, a new function must be defined for that purpose.

 ## Parameters